 Generally, management interventions will include:

-- Physical therapy (to improve range of motion and strengthen underused muscles through exercise)
+- Physical therapy to optimize gait, improve range of motion, and strengthen underused muscles through exercise

-- Occupational therapy (to improvement independence by practicing activities of daily living)
+- Occupational therapy to improve independence by practicing activities of daily living

 As symptoms of muscular dystrophy start to worsen, doctors may prescribe corticosteroids like prednisone or deflazacort to help delay muscle degradation and prolong muscle functions.

 Additionally, as breathing functions start to weaken, a ventilator may be necessary for breathing support.

 For the weakening of cardiac functions, medications like corticosteroids, ACE-inhibitors, and beta-blockers will be prescribed.